Why Lincoln’s Words Echo from Gettysburg

 Lincoln’s short speech (printed at the end of this article) has echoed through the ages and should give today’s leaders insight on how to communicate with impact and meaning.

-As a speech coach, I find five lessons for leaders from Lincoln’s remarkable speech:
+As a communication coach and conference speaker, I find four valuable lessons for leaders from Lincoln’s remarkable speech:

 Lincoln’s 273-word speech was a model of a brief, focused message.
-In fact, at 2-minutes long, the speech is well suited for today’s YouTube attention span.
+In fact, at two-minutes long, the speech is well-suited for today’s YouTube attention span.
 And yet, it perfectly conveyed what needed to be said.

 Lincoln did not have a speechwriter.
 He did not use PowerPoint.
 His words were written by his hand.
 They clearly came from his heart.
 These words added to Lincoln's reputation as an authentic leader.

 With our world filled with corporate speak and stilted talking points, audiences today more than ever crave this sense of authenticity.
-They want to know who you are and what you believe.
-Let them in.
+People want to know who you are and what you believe, as I wrote in How to Speak from Your Heart as a Leader.

-Lincoln used the most powerful tool available to a speaker--storytelling.
+Lincoln used the most powerful tool available to a speaker –– storytelling.
 Why is storytelling so important?
-Because our civilization is built upon stories; as humans we connect with and learn from stories.
+Because human beings are hardwired for stories.
+It's how we understand ourselves and the world.

 In fact, Lincoln’s entire speech is a simple story: a story of people who fought and died for a noble cause.
 People “who here gave their lives that that nation might live.”